Issaminu/PhoneJobing/README.md

 small.
 It would make workflows easier and faster, increase productivity and maximize value.

-Our solution allows sales team managers to manage their teleoperators, track their progress, performance and efficiency, as well as manage the inventory of all company products, and create call scripts to guide teleoperators through the sales process.
+Our solution, hosted on the web at www.estfbs.tk allows sales team managers to manage their teleoperators, track their progress, performance and efficiency, as well as manage the inventory of all company products, and create call scripts to guide teleoperators through the sales process.
 And as for the teleoperators, it gives them access to an easy-to-use interface to help them make calls and record their results.

 To learn more about the application, feel free to check out the application repport: https://bit.ly/3duGsDw (Note: Currently, it's only available in French)

+# Application link

+Visit www.estfbs.tk to use the application.

 # Local deployement